-The post-master designer program is a prestigious two-year salaried program in the field of technological design, leading to an Engineering Doctorate (EngD) degree.
-It develops the trainee's capabilities to work within a professional engineering context, in an application- and system-design-oriented setting.
+The post-master designer’s program is a prestigious two-year salaried program in technological design, leading to an Engineering Doctorate (EngD) degree.
+It develops the trainee's capabilities to work within a professional engineering context in an application- and system-design-oriented setting.

-The project is a large consortium of companies, academics, and research institutes that are trying to address heterogeneous integration for connectivity and sustainability (HiCONNECTS).
-The high-level objective of HiCONNECTS is to support major societal and industrial challenges by developing heterogeneous integration (HI) technology solutions for energy-efficient and high-performance wireless/wired cloud and edge computing as well as automotive radar.
-The aim is to solve two of the main challenges: the transmission of Internet of Things (IoT) data over the IT network and the sensing of objects to enable Highly Automated Driving (HAD).
+The project is a large consortium of academic and research institutes and industrial partners trying to address the heterogeneous integration for connectivity and sustainability (HiCONNECTS).
+The high-level objective of HiCONNECTS is to support significant societal and industrial challenges by developing heterogeneous integration (HI) core technology solutions for energy-efficient and high-performance wireless/wired cloud and edge computing as well as automotive radar to solve two of the leading state-of-the-art roadblocks: the transmission of Internet of Things (IoT) data over the IT network and sensing of objects to enable Highly Automated Driving (HAD).

-The high latency, limited bandwidth, and high energy consumption per bit of current wireless/cloud platforms cannot satisfy IoT applications.
-Furthermore, the current radars are not sufficient for Level 4 and 5 HAD.
-The objective of this project is to use the HI components to develop solutions in societal and economically important areas, with a major focus on RF technologies (Wi-Fi, 5G/6G, and radar) and IT data growth infrastructure (networking cards and switches) for the advancement of sectors such as connected vehicles, smart cities, and connected industry.
+Today, high latency, limited bandwidth, and high energy consumption per bit of information of current wireless/cloud platforms cannot satisfy the IoT applications that require real-time response.
+Furthermore, a lack of resolution, classification, segmentation, localization, and mapping of current radars is insufficient for Level 4 and 5 HAD.
+The second and directly linked objective is to use these HI components to develop solutions in societal and economically important areas, with a significant focus on RF technologies (Wi-Fi, 5G/6G, and radar) and IT data growth infrastructure (networking cards and switches) for the advancement of vertical sectors such as connected vehicles, smart cities, and connected industry.

-Ferdinand Braun Institute (FBH) with academia, equipment manufacturer, IC, and packaging manufacturers is leading a pilot line that integrates high-speed electronics and photonics with broadband interconnect technology into a seamless module using heterogeneous integration (HI) technologies.
-The focus of this pilot line lies on high-speed wide bandwidth electronics development.
+Ferdinand Braun Institute (FBH), with RTOs, academia, equipment manufacturers, IC, and packaging manufacturers, will establish and lead a pilot line that integrates high-speed electronics and photonics with broadband interconnect technology into a seamless module using heterogeneous integration (HI) technologies.
+The focus of pilot line 1 lies on high-speed wide bandwidth electronics development.
 The foreseen data throughput, as described above, necessitates instantaneous bandwidths well beyond 100 GHz.
-Direct modulated laser and modulator photonic chips are flip-chips mounted to electronic driver amplifiers forming high data rate optoelectronic transmitting components.
-In addition, TU/e will develop broadband SiGe BiCMOS driver amplifiers with beyond 100 GHz bandwidth connecting to the MZM modulators in InP technology.
-TU/e will employ a SiGe BiCMOS electronics technology, and this will pave the way to the hetero-integration of InP electronic and photonic components.
+Direct-modulated laser and modulator photonic chips are flip-chip mounted to electronic driver amplifiers forming high data rate optoelectronic transmitting components.
+There is a push toward developing co-design methodologies for driver-modulator systems, which requires a rethink of the system architecture.
+This project will explore and develop a co-design methodology to facilitate a novel architecture for the electronic driver and optical modulator system.
+TU/e will employ a SiGe BiCMOS electronics technology, which will pave the way to the hetero-integration of InP electronic and photonic components.
 This HI approach will be followed beyond HiCONNECTS activities.

-Applicants must have or expect to receive a Master of Science degree or equivalent in Electrical Engineering.
+Applicants must have or expect to receive a Master of Science degree or equivalent in Electrical Engineering, Applied Physics, or a related discipline.
 The selection of candidates is based on advanced-level courses, thesis work, and the interview process.
-During the interview process, emphasis will be placed on not just the educational qualifications but also the ability for creative thinking, teamwork competencies, and personal motivation.
-Although not mandatory, experience in the field of microelectronics design, electromagnetics, and design tools such as MATLAB and ADS-Momentum will be advantageous.
+During the interview process, emphasis will be placed on the educational qualifications and the ability for creative thinking, teamwork competencies, and personal motivation.
+Although not mandatory, experience in microelectronics design, electromagnetics, and design tools such as MATLAB and ADS-Momentum will be advantageous.

 A meaningful job in a dynamic and ambitious university, in an international setting with a close relationship to industry.
 You will work on a beautiful, green campus within walking distance of the central train station.
 In addition, we offer you:

 Eindhoven University of Technology (TU/e) is a research university specializing in engineering science and technology.
-Some of the expertise and activities within the Electrical Engineering (EE) department of the University include optical signal generation, transmission, hybrid wireless-optical communication systems for millimeter wave and low-Terahertz applications, broadband energy-efficient optical transceivers for datacoms and monolithic or heterogeneous electronic photonic integration.
-As a part of this project, you will be a part of the Integrated Circuits (IC) group in the EE department at TU/e.
-As a part of the IC group, you will be a part of a group of experts for THz electronics design and the student will have access to support and laboratory facilities in the group.
+Some of the expertise and activities within the Electrical Engineering department of the University include optical signal generation, transmission, hybrid wireless-optical communication systems for millimeter wave and low-Terahertz applications, broadband energy-efficient optical transceivers for datacoms and monolithic or heterogeneous electronic photonic integration.

 We look forward to receiving your application and will screen it as soon as possible.
 The vacancy will remain open until the position is filled.